splashkit/the-programmers-field-guide/src/content/docs/book/part-3-programs-as-concepts/2-abstraction/1-concepts/1-classes-and-responsibilities.md

 :::note[Summary]

-* Classes are a tool for organising code into entities that contain data and methods.
+* Classes are a tool for strurturing code into entities that contain data and methods.
 * Each class definition is a blueprint that describes an entity in terms of what it **knows** (data) and what it can **do** (methods).
 * A class defines a **custom data type** we can use in our programs when building digital realities.
 * Classes have a **name**, and contain zero or more **members**.